BeyondTrust/pbis-open/docs/md/adtool.8.md

 SEE ALSO
 --------

-The full documentation for PBIS is available online at https://github.com/BeyondTrust/pbis-open/wiki/Documentation and https://www.beyondtrust.com/resources/education/documentation/?subcategory=ad-bridge
+The full documentation is available online at https://github.com/BeyondTrust/pbis-open/wiki/Documentation and https://www.beyondtrust.com/resources/education/documentation/?subcategory=ad-bridge

 VERSION
 -------

-PBIS version 8.7 +.
+Version 9.0 +.